CarrieForle/CustomTranslationSilksong/docs/guide/load-fan-made-translation-without-exporting/README.md

 Silksong can't render some Ukrainian letter, so we need to provide a font.
 Any Ukrainian font would do.
 In this example we will use [Lora](https://fonts.google.com/specimen/Lora?lang=uk_Cyrl&preview.lang=uk_Cyrl).

-Before you download the font.
-Create a folder named `assets` under `UK`.
+Before you download the font, create a folder named `assets` under `UK`.

 Download the font and unzip it.
-It should contain `Lora-VariableFont_wght.ttf`.
-Copy that file to `assets` folder in the mod installation folder and rename it to `text.ttf`.
+Copy `Lora-VariableFont_wght.ttf` into `assets` folder and rename it to `text.ttf`.

 Start Silksong and you should see the font changed (assuming you selected Ukrainian before you closed the game).

 > [!NOTE]
 > Silksong uses two fonts throughout the game and you can replace both with different fonts.
-See [asset]().
+See [asset](../../reference#asset).

 ## Example: Indonesian